-The Alberta Energy Regulator implemented the inactive well compliance program to address the growing inventory of inactive wells in Alberta and to increase the Alberta Energy Regulator's surveillance and compliance efforts under Directive 013: Suspension Requirements for Wells.
+The Alberta Energy Regulator implemented the Inactive Well Compliance Program to address the growing inventory of inactive wells in Alberta and to increase the Alberta Energy Regulator's surveillance and compliance efforts under Directive 013: Suspension Requirements for Wells.
 The inactive well compliance program applies to all inactive wells that are noncompliant with Directive 013 as of April 1, 2015.
 The objective is to bring all inactive noncompliant wells under the inactive well compliance program into compliance with the requirements of Directive 013 within 5 years.
-As of April 1, 2015, each licensee is required to bring 20% of its inactive wells into compliance every year, either by reactivating or suspending the wells in accordance with Directive 013 or by abandoning them in accordance with Directive 020: Well Abandonment.
-The list of current wells subject to the inactive well compliance program is available on the Alberta Energy Regulator's digital submission system.
+As of April 1, 2015, each licensee is required to bring 20% of its inactive wells into compliance every year, either by reactivating or by suspending the wells in accordance with Directive 013 or by abandoning them in accordance with Directive 020: Well Abandonment.
+The list of current wells subject to the inactive well compliance program is available on the Alberta Energy Regulator's Digital Data Submission system.
+The Alberta Energy Regulator has announced that from April 1, 2015 to April 1, 2016, the number of noncompliant wells subject to the Inactive Well Compliance Program fell from 25,792 to 17,470, with 76% of licensees operating in the province having met their annual quota.

-In British Columbia, the Commission implements the Liability Management Rating ("LMR") Program, designed to manage public liability exposure related to oil and gas activities by ensuring that permit holders carry the financial risks and regulatory responsibility of their operations through to regulatory closure.
+In British Columbia, the Commission oversees the Liability Management Rating Program ("LMR Program"), designed to manage public liability exposure related to oil and gas activities by ensuring that permit holders carry the financial risks and regulatory responsibility of their operations through to regulatory closure.
 Under the LMR Program, the Commission determines the required security deposits for permit holders under the Oil and Gas Activities Act.
 The LMR is the ratio of a permit holder's deemed assets to deemed liabilities.
 Permit holders whose deemed liabilities exceed deemed assets will be considered high risk and reviewed for a security deposit.
 Permit holders who fail to submit the required security deposit within the allotted timeframe may be in non-compliance with the Oil and Gas Activities Act.

-In Saskatchewan, the Ministry of Economy implements the Licensee Liability Rating Program.
+In Saskatchewan, the Ministry of the Economy administrates the Licensee Liability Rating Program.
 The Licensee Liability Rating Program is designed to assess and manage the financial risk that a licensee's well and facility abandonment and reclamation liabilities pose to an orphan fund (the "Oil and Gas Orphan Fund") established under The Oil and Gas Conservation Act.
 The Oil and Gas Orphan Fund is responsible for carrying out the abandonment and reclamation of wells and facilities contained within the Licensee Liability Rating Program when a licensee or working interest participant is defunct or missing.
 The Licensee Liability Rating Program requires a licensee whose deemed liabilities exceed its deemed assets to post a security deposit.
-The ratio of deemed liabilities to deemed assets is assessed once each month for all licensees of oil, gas and service wells and upstream oil and gas facilities.
+The ratio of deemed assets to liabilitiesis assessed once each month for all licensees of oil, gas and service wells and upstream oil and gas facilities.
+On August 19, 2016, the Ministry of the Economy released a notice to all operators that it would follow the Alberta Energy Regulator's interim rules by processing all licence transfer applications as non-routine until further notice.